Healthy Recipes Blog

 Do you need a sauce or a glaze?

 These meatballs are excellent plain, without any sauce.
 They are well-seasoned and flavorful.
 But the glaze is so quick and easy that I usually make it.
-It adds a lovely flavor to the dish.
+It does enhance the meatballs.

 Serving Suggestions

-I also add a vegetable side, such as any of the following:
+I also add a vegetable side that can be baked in the same 400°F oven as the meatballs, such as any of the following:

 • Roasted asparagus